 When sleeping, it’s essential to try to establish order and stick to it, whether it’s a weekday or a weekend.
 Research has shown that going to bed later on the weekend and waking up then can increase the risk of heart disease.

-Moreover, scientists have determined the risk – every hour of going to bed later than “normal” that risk increases by 11 percent.
+Moreover, scientists have determined the risk – every hour of going to bed later than “normal” that risk increases by 11 percent, so for Summer months when it’s lighter later in the evening, you may want to buy blackout blinds from DotcomBlinds, to help keep your schedule in order.
 New research has confirmed many previous studies on the subject and has shown something else – if you go to bed late, longer sleep does not affect making you feel less tired the next day.

 2. Before going to bed, stay away from the blue light screen